dmhacker/dmhacker.github.io/content/blog/2020-06-07-path-tracing-part-ii/index.md

 was a successful end to a very enjoyable class.
 I hope to work more with rendering in the future, perhaps continuing with a real-time path tracer outside of the CSE 168 class.

-Lastly, unrelated to path tracing and the aforementioned class, I realize that we are living through extraordinary times and that I am writing this in the midst of ongoing social unrest throughout the United States regarding police brutality.
-To anyone who is reading this blog, whether at the time this was published or in the distant future, I encourage you to stand in solidarity with the [Black Lives Matter](https://blacklivesmatters.carrd.co/) movement.
-I have supported the following causes and urge you to do the same:

-* Donate to a national or local bail fund to help peaceful protestors who were wrongfully jailed.
-The Minnesota Freedom Fund or the National Bail Fund Network are good choices.
-* Donate to an organization whose mission is to advocate and fight for civil rights, new policing laws, and systemic change within the U.S. legal system to address the problems at hand.
-* Donate to a family-owned business that has been affected by the rioting.
-No one deserves to have their livelihood destroyed at random.
-* Sign petitions regarding policy changes.
-* Vote in whatever elections you can!

-Just remember: methods in path tracing are suppose to remain unbiased, as is the justice system in America.
-With that being said, thanks for reading this! :)